crnvl/substance-philosophy/content/posts/Discovering_Your_Consciousness.md

 If you're tripping alone, which I do not recommend, write down contact details and other relevant information and keep it close to your body at all times.
 More sophisticated information about this can be found, and should be taken from the 10 commandments of the drug users bible.

 ###### Recovery
 A psychedelic experience is draining for both your body and mind.
 You will not only feel very tired right after the trip, but might have side-effects such as light fever or headaches the day after.
-Plenty of free time after being in a higher state of consciousness also gives you the opportunity to reflect on your experience and allows to write down and implement possible changes you might want in your life.
+Plenty of free time after being in an altered state of consciousness also gives you the opportunity to reflect on your experience and allows to write down and implement possible changes you might want in your life.
 Long breaks between drug usages are essential to reduce both the risk of addiction and to help with tolerance.
 Around 10 experiences per year is more than enough, but if you feel the need to, the absolute maximum usage frequency is about once in 2 weeks.
 More info about harm & addiction prevention is found in the drug users bible.

 ###### Company